In this article:

 You never know what sort of configurations will work best with the environment.
 Choose solid rope such as paracord.

 With any sort of camping near big trees, especially if you’re lacking a pole frame, look out for falling tree branches.

 - Learn your knots!

 The saying “if you don’t know knots, just tie lots” can be the worst idea if you need to leave in a rush.
 Did you know the best cinching/tightening knot to tie is the truckers hitch with a slip knot?
 You can pull your tarp perfectly taught and when it comes time to leave in a pinch, pull one string, and you’re done!
 No need to stand there trying to figure out how to untie the complicated knot you did.

-Who would know more about tarps than professional hikers, campers and bushcrafters?
+Who knows more about tarps than professional hikers, campers, and bushcrafters?
 We asked a panel of our experts two questions about camping tarps and are excited to share their answers!
 Here is what we asked them: Do you use tarps or tents when camping and why?
-And What's your favorite tarp setup?
-And here are some answers:
+And What is the best camping tarp setup?
+Here are some of their answers: